wp-insider/affiliates-manager-plugin/wpaffiliatemanager/readme.txt

 https://wpaffiliatemanager.com/screen-shots/

 == Changelog ==

+= 2.3.8 =
+- Affiliate home page and registration page URLs can now be configured in the settings.

 = 2.3.7 =
 - Added a new column to the commissions table to save the email address of the buyer.
 All future transactions will capture the email address of the buyer.